-To Enter MICRpoint values, enter the MICR Menu through the operator panel, select the SETUP MENU, and then the MICRpoint Adjustment feature.
-Horizontal and Vertical options are displayed.
-It's through these Horizontal and Vertical options we can enter maximum value of 99, and also choose + / - .
+To enter MICRpoint values, access the MICR Menu through the operator panel, select the SETUP MENU, and then select the MICRpoint Adjustment feature.
+Horizontal and vertical options are displayed.
+It's through these horizontal and vertical options we can enter maximum value of 99, and also choose + / - .
 A + horizontal value moves the characters to the right.
 A + vertical value moves the characters down.

 For instructional value, assume the current MICRpoint values are at 0, the default values.
 For best positioning from using a gauge and the current printed output, the MICR line needs to move up about 1/20th of an inch, and to the right 1/4 of the typical character width.
 The MICR character 0 is 0.091 inches wide.
 Move the line up 36 decipoints and to the right about 15 decipoints.
 While in the MICR Menu with MICRpoint Adjustment selected, select Horizontal.
 There should be two values: first a +/- choice followed by some value.
 In this case, it's 0 or Default.
 To Move horizontal 15 points, use the UP/DOWN arrow keys to select +, a positive value.
 Then press the RIGHT arrow key.
 Using the printer keypad, enter 15.
-Then select the center key to save the values.
-Again from the Horizontal / Vertical options, use the DOWN arrow, and center key to enter Vertical values.
+Then select the OK key to save the values.
+Again from the Horizontal / Vertical options, use the UP/DOWN arrow keys, and OK key to enter Vertical values.
 To move the MICR line UP requires a - or negative value.
 Use the UP/DOWN keys to select -, and then use the RIGHT key to enter a value.
 In this instructional case it's 36.
 Using the key pad enter 36.
-Select the center key to save the value.
+Select the OK key to save the value.
 The values are stored in internal FLASH memory in the printer and will remain the same until changed by the operator.
 Power ON/OFF cycles do not reset the values.
 Assuming the measurements are correct, when test or production checks are printed, the MICR Line should now be at the new location on the page.

-If you wish to utilize the MICRpoint feature of your printer, please call Sales Support at 1-800-922-8501, and have your printer serial number readily available to receive the MICR Positioning Gauge (shown above).
+If you wish to utilize the MICRpoint feature of your printer, please call Sales Support at 1-800-922-8501, and have your printer's serial number readily available to receive the MICR Positioning Gauge (shown above).
 The Positioning Gauge will be sent to you free of charge.

-7. IBM Host Programming Features and Examples
+6. Host Programming Features and Examples